shrinerb/shrine/doc/design.md

 ## `Shrine::Attacher`

-We want to treat uploaded files as *attachments* to records, saving their data into a database column.
+We usually want to treat uploaded files as *attachments* to records, saving their data into a database column.
 This is the responsibility of `Shrine::Attacher`.
+A `Shrine::Attacher` uses `Shrine` uploaders and `Shrine::UploadedFile` objects internally.

 The attaching process requires a temporary and a permanent storage to be registered (by default that's `:cache` and `:store`):

 ```rb